asa55/azure-virtual-network-docs-as-flashcards/.github/README.md

 ## Project status update 2022.11.24

 This project is pre-release.
 Working on adding content currently, please check back soon.
-You'll know this is ready when I apply a release tag.
+[Project status is tracked here](https://github.com/users/asa55/projects/3) You'll know this is ready when I apply a release tag.
 Instructions on how to access the built content will be provided.

 ## What this repository does